Brudziński's sign: Brudziński cheek sign

 The Brudziński cheek sign or Brudziński's cheek phenomenon is a clinical sign in which pressure on the cheek elicits a reflex action, usually a twitching of the area near the eye or upper lip, and flexion of the forearm when pressure is applied to upper arm with a sphygmomanometer.
 It is found in patients with meningitis, and is analogous to the Brudziński symphyseal sign in the lower limb.

 Brudziński symphyseal sign

 The Brudziński symphyseal sign is a clinical sign in which pressure on the pubic symphysis elicits a reflex flexion of the hip and knee, and abduction of the leg.
 It is found in patients with meningitis, and is analogous to the Brudziński cheek sign in the upper limb.

-This sign was also independently discovered by a Brazilian clinician, Aloísio De Castro (1881-1959), in 1912, and is commonly called as the Aloísio De Castro's Sign in Brazil.
+This sign was also independently discovered by a Brazilian clinician, Aloísio De Castro (1881-1959), in 1912, and is commonly called Aloísio De Castro's Sign in Brazil.